bronifty/microfrontends/README.md

 - now run the host's index.html file from a static server

-- if the loadjs link gets outdated, you can get a new one from [here](https://github.com/muicss/loadjs)

 - the checkout button doesn't do anything but the image button should give you a spacecat

 - it's being provided with fronted code from React and vanilla js components running on separate servers